 This is the online engagement page for a group of parallel projects that will reimagine and rebuild Downtown Pittsburgh’s Smithfield Street in alignment with the recently completed Downtown Mobility Plan.
-These projects are being completed by a unique partnership between the Business Improvement District (BID) for Downtown, the Pittsburgh Downtown Partnership (PDP), and the City of Pittsburgh's Departments of Mobility and Infrastructure (DOMI), and City Planning (DCP).
+These projects are being completed by a unique partnership between the Pittsburgh Downtown Partnership (PDP), the City of Pittsburgh's Departments of Mobility and Infrastructure (DOMI), and City Planning (DCP).

 The first stage in this process was the creation of the Downtown Mobility Plan, a unified mobility and placemaking plan for Downtown Pittsburgh’s streets.
 Over 18 months from fall 2019 through spring 2021, thousands of stakeholders and members of the public provided input on how downtown streets can contribute to a more vibrant and better-functioning downtown.